 Pursuant to the Act, the Authority has established a Loan Guarantee Reserve Fund to further secure its loan guarantee obligations.
-The Loan Guarantee Reserve Fund may be used by the Authority to remedy defaults on student or parent loans to the extent such defaulted loans are not covered by an existing or future program of Federal insurance or reinsurance.
-See also the discussion of the recently established Federal Student Loan Reserve Fund under the immediately following subheading "Federalization and Recall of Guarantee Agency Reserves - 1998 Reauthorization of the Higher Education Act."
+The Loan Guarantee Reserve Fund may be used by the Authority to remedy defaults on student or parent loans to the extent such defaulted loans are not covered by an existing or future program of federal insurance or reinsurance.
+See also the discussion of the recently established Federal Student Loan Reserve Fund in EXHIBIT I hereto entitled "SUMMARY OF CERTAIN PROVISIONS OF THE FEDERAL FAMILY EDUCATION LOAN PROGRAM" under the subheading "Guarantee and Reinsurance for FFELP Loans."

-Sources of funds for the Loan Guarantee Reserve Fund include premiums, if any, received by the Authority for guaranteeing student or parent loans and all moneys made available to the Authority for the guaranteeing of Guaranteed Loans, including Federal funds made available for such purpose.
+Sources of funds for the Loan Guarantee Reserve Fund include premiums, if any, received by the Authority for guaranteeing student or parent loans and all moneys made available to the Authority for the guaranteeing of Guaranteed Loans, including federal funds made available for such purpose.
 The Authority has not charged guaranty premiums for loans guaranteed since March 1, 1999; however, the Authority has reserved the right to reinstate such charges at such times and in such lawful amounts as it deems appropriate.
 Moneys in the Loan Guarantee Reserve Fund may not be pledged to the repayment of the Authority's revenue bonds.
 The liability of the Authority to guarantee student and parent loans does not constitute a pledge of the faith and credit of the State but is payable solely from moneys in the Loan Guarantee Reserve Fund.

-After payment of the third of five equal annual installments of \$1,366,043 in reserve recall payments to the Secretary (as further described below), funds available in the Loan Guarantee Reserve Fund were approximately \$16,482,963 as of March 31, 2000.
-Funds available in the Loan Guarantee Reserve Fund are restricted by Federal regulations and recent amendments to the Higher Education Act.
+After payment of the fourth of five equal annual installments of \$ 1,366,043 in reserve recall payments to the Secretary (as further described below), funds available in the Loan Guarantee Reserve Fund were approximately \$14,574,876 as of March 31, 2001.
+Funds available in the Loan Guarantee Reserve Fund are restricted by federal regulations and amendments to the Higher Education Act.
 Further, additional reserve recalls were enacted by Congress as a part of the 1998 reauthorization of the Higher Education Act.
-However, the Authority has not yet been advised what its share of such additional recalls will be.
-See "Federalization and Recall of Guarantee Agency Reserves" below.
+However, the Authority has not yet been advised what its share will be of such additional recalls.
+See EXHIBIT I hereto entitled "SUMMARY OF CERTAIN PROVISIONS OF THE FEDERAL FAMILY EDUCATION LOAN PROGRAM" under the subheading "Guarantee and Reinsurance for FFELP Loans."